commercionetwork/commercio-sdk.dart/doc/lib/id/id_helper.md

     }) async
     ```

-5. Sends a new transaction from the sender `wallet` to request a list of Did PowerUp `requestDidPowerUpsList`.
+5. `requestDidPowerUpsList`, creates a new transaction from the sender `wallet` to request a list of Did PowerUp `requestDidPowerUpsList`.
 Optionally `fee` and broadcasting `mode` parameters can be specified.

     ```dart
     static Future<TransactionResult> requestDidPowerUpsList(